 These one-page profiles are also published every year at the same time as the state database, updated with the latest data.
-Like the annual report, the profiles focus on the three "core" measures of effort, adequacy, and progressivity.
+Like the annual report, the profiles focus on the three "core" measures of effort, statewide adequacy, and equal opportunity.

 The profiles are designed for those who are interested in a particular state.
-They provide a detailed look at effort, adequacy, and progressivity in each individual state (and D.C.), all in one place.
+They provide a detailed look at the key results all in one place.